 Truth be told, I let all my mistakes and failures get the best of me.

-I allowed myself to live in the past and wallow in regrets instead of taking responsibilities for my actions and finally having the courage to stand up and do something about it.
+I allowed myself to live in the past and wallow in regrets instead of taking responsibility for my actions and finally having the courage to stand up and do something about it.

-It took me long enough to realize that if I want to improve the situation that I’m in, I needed to stop letting those regrets rule me and start taking control of my life.
+It took me long enough to realize that if you want to change your life, you need to stop holding on to your regrets and start taking control of your life.

 Don’t let those bad decisions and wrong turns stop you from living, from being happy.